SMS Autoreply from Database

 - A mobile user sends in a keyword in an SMS message to the system.

-- The system looks up the response SMS message from the database based on
+- The system looks up the response SMS message from the database based on this keyword.

 - The system sends the response SMS message back to the mobile user.